SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 the first 32 ASCII control characters are exactly 64 bit below the uppercase letters, and so may be represented by letters A-Z plus a few symbols.
 In the past the control key would have lowered the sent keycode by 64 to produce the first 32 ASCII control characters; this behavior still exists (albeit emulated) in terminals.
 Since the control character is often represented by a caret, and the control key plus letter was/is used to produce ASCII control characters, ASCII control characters are often indicated ^<letter>, this is called caret notation.
+Caret notation is commonly used in *nix contexts.
 In ASCII, the uppercase characters are 64 above their index in the alphabet.
 In ASCII, the lowercase characters are 96 above their index in the alphabet/32 above the relevant uppercase character.
 In ASCII the 7th bit will be set for any letter in the alphabet.